ponta99991/autobike22-simulation/ReadMe.md

 ***Check if the joints are connected correctly in simulation and in datafile.***

-The scooter model had a cylindrical joint originally that was changed to a revolute joint 'Revolute2' in Simulink.
+The scooter model had a cylindrical joint originally that was changed to a revolute joint 'Frontwheel joint' in Simulink.
 Also a planar joint constrained the front wheel to the body which was removed.
 This demanded changes in DataFile, removed planar joint and cylindrical joint and copied a new revolute joint.
 The transformation or rotations should not be needing any configuration.

 Revolute joint config: